opencog/opencog/examples/pln/which-product/README.md

 # Overview

-Work in progress PLN inference to conclude that the cost of some product is less than the cost of another.
+Work in progress of a PLN inference to infer that the cost of some product is less than the cost of another.
 The facts about the products would be obtained via the NLP pipeline, and the conclusion would be passed back to the NLG pipeline to generate the answer to a query.